Nwuguru-Chidiebere-Sullivan/Cleaning-And-Exploration-of-Bundesliga_Data-With-SQL/README.md

 ![](/Bundesliga.png)

 **CONTEXT:**
 According Wikipedia, Bundesliga sometimes referred to as the Fußball-Bundesliga, is a professional association football league in Germany.
 At the top of the German football league system, the Bundesliga is Germany's primary football competition.
-The Bundesliga comprises 18 teams and operates on a system of promotion and relegation with the 2.
+The Bundesliga comprises 18 teams and operates on a system of promotion and relegating the 2 least-performed teams at the end of each season.
 Bundesliga.
 Seasons run from August to May.
 Games are played on Fridays, Saturdays and Sundays.

 **AIM:**
 The aim of this project is to clean and explore the data from the 'Bundeslisga_stats table' which spans from the records obtained from the 2005/2006 season to the 2022/2023 season in order to gain meaningful insights that are data-driven.